About Our Service

 We can take action on a client’s behalf such as negotiation or advocacy with the University or with outside agencies.

-We can sometimes represent students at University hearings, such as appeal or discipline hearings, and at external hearings or tribunals.
+We can support and guide students at University hearings, such as appeal or discipline hearings, and sometimes at external hearings or tribunals.

 We cannot give financial advice of a commercial nature.